 – Then Attorney General of the DOJ Jeff Sessions, in a statement made on behalf of the United States at the London Illegal Wildlife Trade Conference in 2018

 Legal and policy advocacy on behalf of endangered wildlife is a key tenet of the Global Wildlife Whistleblower Program.
-NWC strongly supports the Wildlife Conservation and Anti-Trafficking Act, or H.R.864, introduced in the U.S. House of Representatives in 2019 by Congressmen John Garamendi (D-CA) and Don Young (R-AK).
+NWC strongly supports the Wildlife Conservation and Anti-Trafficking Act last introduced in the U.S. House of Representatives in 2019 as H.R.
+864 by Congressmen John Garamendi (D-CA) and Don Young (R-AK).

 If implemented, this groundbreaking piece of legislation would enhance the ability of informants, whistleblowers, and company insiders around the world to detect and report wildlife crimes including wildlife trafficking, IUU fishing, and the illegal timber trade, at no additional cost to taxpayers.
 In its scope, the Wildlife Conservation and Anti-Trafficking Act aims to: